Files in directory /sxeval from the latest check-in of branch trunk

 - The expression is computed with respect to a given environment, resulting in an object.

 This separation allowed to pre-compute the structure of an object, resulting in possibly faster execution time or less memory to store.
-Parsing an reworking can be done in advance, while computing can be done much later.
+Parsing an expression can be done in advance, while computing can be done much later.

-To make the steps of evaluation easier to handle, sxeval
+To make the steps of evaluation easier to handle, sxeval defines an

-) that provides appropriate functions.
+"environment" type (sxeval.Environment) that provides appropriate functions.

-Its central attribute is the current "binding".
+Its central attribute is the global "binding".

-is bound to a sx.Object
+sx.Object.
+A sx.Symbol is bound to a sx.Object.

 The are two types of bindings: a constant binding does not allow to update

-that is bound to the sx.Symbol
+the sx.Object that is bound to the sx.Symbol.
+A variable binding allows

 this update.

+allows to overwrite constant bindings somehow: create a child parent and bind

+child binding.

+Resolving a sx.Symbol works as follows: when a sx.Symbol is looked up in

+Of course, there is a binding that does not have a parent binding: the root

 binding.
-This allows to overwrite constant bindings somehow: create a

-in the new child binding.

-works as follows: when a sx.Symbol

-Of course, there is a binding that does not have a parent binding: the

-is not bound in the root binding, the
+If a sx.Symbol is not bound in the root binding, the lookup

-lookup operation fails.
+operation fails.